Learn more about the IVF process and what to expect from this assisted reproductive technology used to treat infertility.

 Egg retrieval can be done in your doctor's office or a clinic 34 to 36 hours after the final injection and before ovulation.

-If you're using your partner's sperm, he'll provide a semen sample at your doctor's office or a clinic through masturbation the morning of egg retrieval.
+If you're using your partner's sperm, a semen sample needs to be provided at your doctor's office or clinic the morning of egg retrieval.
+Typically, the semen sample is collected through masturbation.
 Other methods, such as testicular aspiration — the use of a needle or surgical procedure to extract sperm directly from the testicle — are sometimes required.
 Donor sperm also can be used.
 Sperm are separated from the semen fluid in the lab.

 Fertilization can be attempted using two common methods: